Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >module load intel-lx/$NQSV_MPI_VER

-Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often.
+Note: The mpicc and mpifort of the vector-parallel supercomputer may be changed often.
-If you feel something wrong, you should consult the administrator personnel of the Intel compiler.
+If you feel something strange, you should consult the administrator personnel of the Intel compiler.
-The RedHat Linux/NEC compiler which is installed in summer 2024 seems buggy of memory leak of a large number of atoms, which may be fixed.
+The RedHat Linux/NEC compiler which is installed in summer 2024 seems buggy of memory leak for a large number of atoms of >2000 aoms and the four parallel nodes (mpiexec -n 48..., #PBS -b 4), which may be fixed.
 Contrarily, the parallel Siesta-4.1b code hasn't a problem.

 ### Execution Scripts ###